Case Study • Execution Readiness Lab

 RB Consulting lens

-Map the operating layer before adding more tools, automations, or AI workflows.
+Map organizational readiness before adding more tools, automations, or AI workflows.

 Good-fit situations